Just in time for Thanksgiving! This Skinny Pumpkin Cheesecake is a great pumpkin pie alternative. Cheesecake can be really heavy but this one isn't.

 This Thanksgiving cheesecake is made in an 8 or 9 inch springform pan and serves 16.
 Although 16 pieces seems like a lot, as you know, cheesecake is quite rich.

 So if you're looking for a pumpkin cheesecake recipe, pumpkin desserts for Thanksgiving or Thanksgiving dessert ideas, this is the one!
+It has fewer calories than regular cheesecake, but is packed with flavor!

 If you like pumpkin, here's my quick Prize Pumpkin Pie: